Early Life and Education

 Philanthropy

-Halvorsen is known for his philanthropic endeavors, supporting educational initiatives and charitable causes through the Viking Global Foundation.
-He serves on the boards of trustees of the Sterling and Francine Clark Art Institute and Williams College, reflecting his commitment to shaping future generations of leaders.
+Halvorsen supports educational initiatives and charitable causes through the Viking Global Foundation.
+He also serves on the board of trustees of the Sterling and Francine Clark Art Institute and Williams College.